 104 Marlborough became the home of Dr. Putnam’s sister, Elizabeth Cabot Putnam, who previously had lived at 63 Marlborough with her other brother, Dr. Charles Pickering Putnam.
 It also was the home and medical office, first of Dr. H. M. Swift (in 1907) and then Dr. Walter E. Paul (from 1909 through 1923).
 Several shorter-term lodgers also lived at 104 Marlborough with Miss Putnam and Dr. Paul.

 Elizabeth Cabot Putnam continued to live at 104 Marlborough until her death in October of 1922.
-Dr. Paul continued to live there in 1923, along with Miss Hamlen, but neither were listed there in the 1924 Blue Book.
+Dr. Paul continued to live there in 1923, along with Miss Hamlen, but both moved thereafter.

-In mid-1923, 104 Marlborough was purchased by attorney Charles Henry Fiske, Je., and his wife, Mary Duncan (Thorndike) Fiske.
-The sale was reported by the Boston Globe on June 14, 1923.
+On June 11, 1923, 104 Marlborough was purchased by attorney Charles Henry Fiske, Jr. He and his wife, Mary Duncan (Thorndike) Fiske, made it their home.
 They previously had lived in an apartment at The Colonial at 382 Commonwealth.
-He is shown as the owner of 104 Marlborough on the 1928 Bromley map

 The Fiskes lived at 104 Marlborough during the 1923-1924 winter season.
-Their daughter, Cornelia Robbins Fiske, lived with them until her marriage in April of 1924 to Thomas Wentworth Storrow, a stockbroker; after their marriage, they lived in Readville.
+Their daughter, Cornelia Robbins Fiske, lived with them until her marriage in April of 1924 to Thomas Wentworth Storrow, a stockbroker; after their marriage, they lived in Readville in the Hyde Park neighborhood of Boston.

 By the 1924-1925 winter season, the Fiskes were living in Weston and 104 Marlborough was the home of the Misses Katherine Lyman Thomas, Alice Lee Whitridge Thomas, Rosamond Whitridge Thomas, and Elizabeth (Betty) Thomas.
 They were the daughters of architect Douglas Hamilton Thomas and his wife, Bessie Lyman (Chadwick) Thomas.
 They previously had lived at 288 Beacon.
 They continued to live at 104 Marlborough during the 1926-1927 winter season, but moved to 5 Brimmer soon thereafter.

-By late 1927, the Fiskes were living at 104 Marlborough once again, but were shown as “abroad for the winter” in the 1928 Blue Book, and Arthur Wellington Bell and his wife, Marion Hiller (Fenno) Bell, lived there for 1927-1928 winter season.
+By the 1927-1928 winter season, the Fiskes were living at 104 Marlborough once again, but were shown as “abroad for the winter” in the 1928 Blue Book, and Arthur Wellington Bell and his wife, Marion Hiller (Fenno) Bell, lived there for 1927-1928 winter season.
 They previously had lived at 450 Beacon with her parents, Edward Nicoll Fenno and Ellen Marion (Bradlee) Fenno.
 He was a retired investment banker from Pittsburgh and later would become an author.
 They also maintained a home in Falmouth.
 By the 1929-1930 winter season, they were living at 72 Beacon.

 The Fiskes lived at 104 Marlborough during the 1928-1929 winter season, but by 1930 had made their home in Weston their year-round residence.
 They continued to own 104 Marlborough and lease it to others.